columbia/fairtest/src/fairtest/api/README.md

 * record: The record to register as a json object.

 #### Return Codes
-* 200 (OK) -- Resources successfully returned
+* 200 (OK) -- Resources successfully created
+* 201 (Created) -- Resources successfully created
 * 400 (Bad Request) -- Server cannot parse request
     * Verify that your client is sending a valid json object
 * 404 (Not Found) -- Cannot find resource URL
     * Check spelling of URL
 * 405 (Method not allowed) -- HTTP verb is not allowed